uzuhinta/nestjs_EDA/README.md

 When we say hydration, we're refering to the process of populating an object's Fields or properties with data from a a store.

 In the context of aggreate, redydration is the reverse process.
 It's about taking the store data and using it to restore the aggreate object to its previous state.

+## Snapshot

+Rehydrate work well for small event, However as the number of events grows, the rehydrate process can become time-consuming and quite inefficient.

+To address this issue, we can use the technique known as snapshot.You can use snapshot as a starting point and then apply only the subsequent events to reach the desired current state.

+## Sagas

+A saga is a pattern used to manage and coordinate the execution of long-running business process or distributed transaction

+In event-drivent system, sagas are typically implemented as a state machine that react to events like command to other aggreates or services.

+For example, a saga could be used to implement a multi-step onborading process for new user.
+Each step will be represented by a command and an event.
+The saga will react to these event and issule the next command in the sequence.
+The saga would event be responsibe for handling timeout and failures ensuring that the entire process either successed or fails as a whole

+Implement: an issue the notify facility supervisor command in the instance where three alarm from the same facility are creatred in a 5-secon window